HomeAIHow to Create Content AI Can't Easily Replicate?

 • Developing long-form content when algorithms were pushing for shorter pieces

 The result?
 By 2023, The Athletic had grown to over 1.2 million subscribers willing to pay for human-crafted sports journalism in an era of free algorithmic content.
-The New York Times acquired the company for $550 million, recognising the value of content that algorithms simply couldn’t replicate.
+The New York Times acquired the company for $550 million, a sign of how much readers valued content that algorithms couldn’t replicate.

-What makes this case particularly relevant is how The Athletic identified a market gap—the human stories behind sports statistics—that required qualities AI struggles with: relationship building, emotional intelligence, and narrative crafting.
-By 2025, this approach has become a blueprint for content creators across industries.
+What makes this example worth studying is the market gap The Athletic spotted: the human stories behind sports statistics, which called for the things AI does badly, namely relationship building, emotional intelligence, and narrative crafting.
+By 2025, this approach had become a template for content creators across industries.

-For businesses navigating the content landscape, the ability to create AI-resistant content represents a significant competitive advantage.
-This isn’t merely about brand differentiation—it’s about building genuine trust and connection with audiences increasingly sceptical of generic, algorithm-generated material.
+For businesses working through the content landscape, the ability to create AI-resistant content is a real competitive advantage.
+It isn’t just about brand differentiation, it’s about building genuine trust with audiences who are increasingly wary of generic, algorithm-generated material.

-The business value of human-distinctive content manifests in several ways:
+The business value of human-distinctive content shows up in several ways:

 Business MetricImpact of Human-Distinctive ContentAI Content Limitation